thorehusfeldt/problem_package_format_copy/docs/source/format.rst

     **Type**: map

-    A map defining various limits on the behaviour of an accepted submission, Three keys, all option, determine the running time.
+    A map defining various limits on the behaviour of an accepted submission, Three keys, all optional, determine the time limit:

     ``time_multipliers``
         is itself a map defining the values ``ac_to_time_limit`` and ``time_limit_to_tle``.